kemalkautsar/kemal-s-excellent-themeforest-redirector/README.md

-# Kemal's Excellent Themeforest Redirector
+# Kemal's Excellent ThemeForest Redirector
 a WordPress plugin to change a redirect link from your ThemeForest product page's demo link to a referral page for more $$$ for you